 Earning an MBA can vastly improve your career and salary prospects.
 Perhaps you’ve always considered pursuit of an MBA, but weren’t sure when and how to begin.
-If you thought the traditional MBA was the only way to go, but that didn’t offer the flexibility your life requires, you now have lots of other options.
+If you thought the traditional MBA was the only way to go, but that doesn't offer the flexibility your life requires, you now have lots of other opportunities and options to attend business school and meet your needs.

-The best type of MBA for your needs depends on your years of professional experience, your interests and areas of expertise and your current employment and family situation.
-A single person without children will usually have more time available than someone who is married with kids, but both individuals can find MBA programs to suit their requirements.
+The best type of MBA to fit your needs depends on your years of work experience, your academic interests and areas of expertise, tuition cost, and your current employment and family situation.
+A single person without children will usually have more availability than someone who is married with kids, but both individuals can search for MBA programs to suit them, including a full- or part-time MBA.
+There are also often options like those that have class on the weekend or in the evenings.

 Full Time MBA

-If you are going to pursue an MBA full time, you probably can’t work – at the least, you can’t work full time.
-However, if you have the resources and support to take the time off from work, you can complete your MBA within two years.
+If you are going to pursue a full-time MBA, you probably won't be able to work – at least not the whole week.
+However, if you have the resources and support to take that period off from work in order to advance your career, you can complete your MBA within two years.

 Part Time MBAs

-For many busy professionals, the road to an MBA is part-time.
-Classes are held on weekends or in the evening.
-This degree takes longer to complete, but students are not as stressed.
+For many busy professionals, the road to an MBA leads them to apply to a part-time program.
+Classes are made up of the same content but classes are held on weekends or in the evening.
+This means it takes longer to complete, but students are not as stressed as they study.
+It's a slower but easy way for students to start to prepare for success in their careers and meet their goals.
+Their are many benefits to this decision.

-The executive MBA, known as the EMBA, is designed for those with at least five years, and preferably more, of business experience.
+The executive MBA, known as the EMBA, is designed for those with at least five years, and preferably more, of business or corporate experience.
+They already have plenty of development under their belts.
 Formally, it’s called the Executive Master of Business Administration.
-Students continue working fulltime and either attend classes on weekends or online.
+Students typically continue working full-time and either attend university classes on weekends or online.
 Classes are somewhat faster paced than traditional MBAs, although the core curriculum is similar and the degree is usually finished within two years.
 EMBAs usually feature fewer electives than traditional MBAs.
-Because networking is so valuable in a graduate business degree, classes are generally arranged so the same students continue taking course together.
+Because it is so valuable to netowrk with your community, faculty, classmates, and alumni in a graduate business degree, classes are generally arranged so the same students can continue taking courses together to allow them to connect and stay connected.
 There’s another advantage to the EMBA, and it’s huge.
-In most cases, employers foot the bill for the EMBA, not the individual student as is often the case with other types of MBAs.
-The downside of an EMBA is that unless you’re pursuing your degree online, you must stick with local universities offering the degree as you still must go to work every day.
+In most cases, employers foot the bill for the EMBA rather than the individual student, as is often the case with other types of MBAs.
+The downside of an EMBA is that unless you’re pursuing it online, you must stick with local universities because that will allow you to still go to work every day.

-Recent college graduates who know they want an MBA but don’t have the business experience required by many MBA program may opt for the early career MBA.
-Along with learning, the early career MBA is geared toward career acceleration.
-Graduates, although lacking a great deal of “hands-on” experience, should receive higher starting salaries than those who earned only an undergraduate business degree.
-Early career MBA programs often place students in internships with companies so they may receive some of the practical experience they lack.
-Such programs have also established mentorships to aid students in their areas of interest.
-Job placement services is also a hallmark of the early career MBA program.
-The student may enter the program with little business experience, but leave with a degree and a job.
+Recent college graduates who know they want an MBA, but don’t have the business experience required before they can gain admission to many MBA programs, may explore an early-career MBA.
+Along with gaining knowledge of terms and business operations, the early career MBA is geared toward career acceleration.
+Graduates, although lacking a great deal of “hands-on” experience, should receive access to higher starting salaries than those who earned only an undergraduate business degree.
+Early career MBAs often have a policy of placing students in internships with companies so they may receive some of the practical experience they lack and a thorough overview of business in general.
+Such programs have also established mentorships to aid students in choosing or gaining info on their areas of interest.
+Free job placement services are also a hallmark of the early-career MBA program.
+The student may enter the program with little business experience, but students leave with a degree and either jobs or offers.

-For the very busy person with considerable work and family obligations, an online MBA may prove the only way they can make time in their demanding schedule to earn a degree.
+For the very busy person with considerable work and obligations to family or events, an online MBA may prove the only way they can make time in their demanding schedule to earn a degree.
 Online MBAs are usually less expensive than standard degree programs, but the curriculum is just as rigorous.
 There’s another plus to online MBAs, and that involves technology.
 For students, that means not only learning advanced business skills, but also mastering the latest in business technology.
 It may turn out that the latter is as attractive an aptitude as the MBA itself.
+Additionally, financial aid is just as available to those who request it for online courses as there is for traditional ones.

 Although the flexibility is incomparable, an online MBA does have a few disadvantages.
 Interacting with professors and fellow students is more of a challenge, although more interactive programs modify that somewhat.
 Schools that offer standard and online MBA programs often don’t offer some courses in the latter that they do in the former.
-Because courses are taken online rather than in person, it is harder for students to form real friendships with others in the program.
-As for employers, those who received the earliest online MBA degrees may have felt a bit of a stigma attached by recruiters as the on campus degree was considered more “legitimate.”
-These days, however, online MBA degrees have become so widespread that the stigma has disappeared.
-The quality of any school, online or on campus, is still a major consideration.
+Because courses are taken online rather than in person, it is harder for students to form real friendships with others in the program or be as strategic in how they network, especially without in-person social events.
+Meeting with someone in person tends to work better than talking via a forum, site, or through email. this can make that process a slog.
+As for employers, those who received the earliest online MBA degrees may have felt a bit of a stigma attached by recruiters as the on campus degree was considered more “legitimate”.
+These days, however, online MBA degrees have become so widespread that the stigma has practically disappeared.
+The quality of any school, online or on campus, is still a major consideration for the job market.
 It’s just as likely, though, that a potential employer may not even inquire as to whether an MBA was earned online or traditionally.
 If you are asked how you managed to work while pursuing an MBA, the idea that you did both at the same time will probably work in your favor.
-If nothing else, it shows that you have proven discipline and time management skills.
+If nothing else, it shows that you have proven discipline.

 For those seeking an online MBA, however, the advantages far outweigh any disadvantages.
 It is possible to complete an online MBA in two years, although some people may take longer due to work and family commitments.

-A hybrid MBA combines a predominantly online format with scheduled in-person meetings, generally once per quarter for several days.
-It’s a flexible option for fulltime employees, frequent business travelers and working parents.
-The idea behind the hybrid MBA is that of offering the “best of both worlds,” – the convenience of online learning and the face to face networking and problem solving.
-The drawback to such an arrangement is that many people can’t take several days off each quarter for traditional classes, and depending on the school, those days may require a bit of travel.
+A hybrid MBA combines a predominantly online format with a scheduled in-person visit or meeting, generally once per quarter for several days.
+It’s a flexible option for full-time employees, frequent business travelers and working parents.
+The idea behind the hybrid MBA is that of offering the “best of both worlds”, the convenience of online learning and the face to face networking and problem solving.
+The drawback to such an arrangement is that many can’t take time off each quarter for traditional classes, and depending on the school, those may require a bit of travel.
+However, if you are able to find one near you in your search, then there isn't much of a downside.

 As the name implies, an accelerated MBA means you’ll receive your degree more quickly than in a traditional program.
-An accelerated MBA program generally lasts 18 months, and differs from a fulltime MBA program in that there are no semester breaks.
+An accelerated MBA program generally lasts 18 months, and differs from a full-time MBA program in that the pace does not allow for semester breaks.
 You’ll likely have to take classes over the summer and perhaps during the school’s winter break.

 With a dual MBA, you receive this degree along with another.
 Generally, the other degree is Juris Doctor, so you are attending law school at the same time you are pursuing your MBA.
 Other common dual MBA programs involve an MA or a PhD, and may focus on information technology, public health, education, communications and public administration.
 Expect to work three to four years towards your dual MBA degree.
 It’s a considerable time commitment, but much less than pursuing these degrees separately.